sagemath/trac_to_gh/Issue 8245.md

 # Issue 8245: tutorial: typo in section "Euler’s Method for Systems of Differential Equations"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8245

 Original creator: mvngu